 State bill proposes cracking down on 'Walmart loophole'

 SACRAMENTO, Calif.
-(KFSN) -- There's a move in Sacramento to penalize companies that cut back workers' hours to avoid having to offer them health insurance next year, when federal health reform kicks in.
-Action News takes a look at the benefits and potential risks of closing the so-called "Walmart loophole."
+(KGO) -- There's a move in Sacramento to penalize companies that cut back workers' hours to avoid having to offer them health insurance next year, when federal health reform kicks in.
+ABC7 News takes a look at the benefits and potential risks of closing the so-called "Walmart loophole."

 "My hours are being cut," said full-time retail associate Barbara Andridge.

 With her schedule reduced, Andridge couldn't afford to buy her own health coverage any more, so she enrolled her son in a government program.

 "He's on Medi-Cal now and I'm going to have to enroll and get it myself too," said Andridge.

 Critics say that's a growing trend.
 Beginning next year, the Federal Affordable Care Act requires employers to provide coverage to anyone working 30 hours or more a week.
 So to avoid the mandate, hours are reduced.
 The smaller checks are forcing many low-wage workers to go on taxpayer-paid state programs like Medi-Cal.

 Assm.
 Jimmy Gomez, D-Los Angeles, says he doesn't think that is right.
 He has a measure to financially penalize anyone trying to take advantage of what's been dubbed the "Walmart loophole," though other companies are accused of side-stepping the healthcare mandate.
 The money will go to Medi-Cal.
 If the problem isn't fixed, Gomez estimates taxpayers will have to pick up the tab of an additional 400,000 Californians.

 "The non-federal, state portion of Medi-Cal will continue to grow until it squeezes out all of the programs: education, public safety.
 You name it, the program will be squeezed out," said Gomez.